-- Submission of GRE or MAT scores prior to the beginning of the second semester of course work.
+- Submission of GRE scores prior to the beginning of the second semester of course work.
 For information on these tests, please see the "Admission to Graduate Study" section of the Missouri State University Graduate Catalog.

 Date for first consideration for applications: February 1.

 To successfully complete your application for the accelerated master’s program, please follow the steps outlined below.
 Completed applications must be submitted no later than February 1 to Craig Hall 375 for fall admission.

 - Submit a letter of application to the director of graduate studies in the department of communication.